 The California Consumer Privacy Act defines “consumers” as natural persons who are residents of California.
-While also defining the basic rights given to consumers in regard to their personal information such as:
+While also defining the basic rights given to consumers regarding their personal information, such as:

-- The right to “opt out” of allowing a business to sell their personal information to third parties (or, for consumers who are under 16 years old, the right not to have their personal information sold absent of consent by themselves or their parents.)
+- The right to “opt-out” of allowing a business to sell their personal information to third parties (or, for consumers under 16 years old, the right not to have their personal information sold without consent by themselves or their parents.)

 - The right to have a business delete their personal information, with some exceptions;